CMSgov/dpc-app/dpc-web/app/views/pages/reference.md

     - PRIVATE_KEY: Paste the contents of your private key in the `PRIVATE_KEY` field of your local Postman sandbox environment.
 Do not share your private key otherwise.
 If you do not already have your public and private keys, please [generate your public/private key pair](#step-three-public-keys) through the DPC portal.
     - key-id: This is the system id of your public key, which is returned to you when the public key is uploaded to the DPC portal.
 You need this to generate a JWT, which will be exchanged for an access token.

 With these 3 values in place, the JWT and a fresh access token are automatically generated for you before each request in this Postman collection to prevent you from having to manually refresh the access token every 5 minutes while using the collection.
 You may occasionally  receive a 401 error message regarding invalid credentials.
-If this happens, please try your request a second time to fix the error.
+If this happens, please try your request a second time.

 Additional instructions and details can be found within the description of each request in the Postman collection.
 These can be viewed by clicking the drop-down arrow next to each request title.